Ramengel/demo/README.md

 ## Idea

 > Idea of the project user can try to forecast the result of the matches and earn crypto coins
-> Idea of the project user can try to forecast the result of the fixtures and earn crypto coins

 ## Description